Electric Utility Resource Planning

 Electricity is a fixture in our daily lives and is a vital part of commerce and industry.
 Its production and distribution also have vast environmental footprints, but new technologies, fuel sources, and strategies for meeting demand hold great promise for minimizing these impacts while supporting a thriving economy.

-Today, families and businesses have numerous opportunities to save money and improve building comfort by investing in efficiency upgrades and by using technology to optimize energy consumption.
-The cost of solar and other renewable energy technologies has rapidly declined in recent years, expanding access to clean power like never before.
+Today, families and businesses have many opportunities to save money by investing in efficiency upgrades and by using technology to reduce energy consumption.
+The cost of solar and other renewable energy technologies has declined in recent years.
 Growing markets for energy efficiency and renewable energy also have the potential to create tens of thousands of jobs across our state.

 Learn more about resource planning in SC: